| |

 The ghost called inflation is back to haunt the government.

-the problem seemed to have gone away.
-Not only did the
+mid-1990s the problem seemed to have gone away.
+Not

-annual rate of inflation measured on a point-to-point
+only did the annual rate of inflation measured on

-basis decline quite sharply to below five percent, but
+a point-to-point basis decline quite sharply to below

 Recently, however, inflation seems to have once again